MichaelSixtyFour/Materials-Expanded/README.md

 ## Features
 - New metals (copper, tin, lead, aluminium, silver, tungsten, platinum)
-- Ingots for each
-- Ores for each
-- Blocks for each
+- Ingots, ores, blocks and dust for each
-- Gears (for vanilla materals)
 - Ore generation
 - Recipes, smelting and blasting